 International Press Correspondents

-As the name indicates this category is specifically form journalists that would be working in Costa Rica for a local news agency pursuanto to a specified employment contract,
+As the name indicates this category is specifically form journalists that would be working in Costa Rica for a local news agency pursuant to a specified employment contract.

 To apply for residency under the Rentista category (Article 82), the applicant must show that they will receive at least US$2,500 per month of income in a permanent, stable and irrevocable manner for at least 2 years.
 This category includes the applicant, their spouse and all their children which are under the age of 25.